-Risk Factor Description BIM and TRAV have been consistently identified as strong inducers of DUES and other PAPS symptoms, whereby 40.0-93.3% of patients receiving BIM and 24.0-70.0% of patients receiving TRAV may experience PAPS.^{15, 19-22} Type of PGA On the other hand, studies found that LAT and TAFL were weaker inducers of PAPS, whereby 6.0-41.4% of patients receiving LAT and 9.0-18.0% receiving TAFL may experience PAPS.^{13, 15, 19-22} These findings are concordant with Taketani et al. (2014), who reported that BIM acid suppressed adipogenesis in vitro at much lower concentrations than LAT.27 The relationship between duration of topical PGA use and PAPS is unclear.
-Duration of PGA use Although it may be a reasonable assumption to expect duration of PGA use to be an independent risk factor for DUES and other PAPS symptoms, current evidence is inconclusive.
-While larger studies have not found a consistent, significant association between PAPS and duration, some smaller studies have cited manifestation of specific clinical signs of PAPS (e.g., DUES) at 3-6 months of PGA use.^{8, 21, 22, 24, 25} Further research into this association is required. • Older age (in particular, >60 years) was found to be significantly associated with PAPS. ^{8, 15, 21} Age As DUES following PGA administration has been attributed to orbital fat atrophy, use of PGAs, particularly BIM, may aggravate pre-existing age-associated orbital fat atrophy.8 Improper eyedrop instillation technique of PGAs may contribute to localised side-effects if excess fluid is not properly removed from contact with surrounding skin and hair.^{17, 18} In particular, patients with comorbidites that affect mobility (e.g., arthritis) may be at risk of poor eyedrop instillation technique.17 Improper eyedrop instillation technique Patients are advised to carefully clean any excess eyedrops from the periorbital area; practical recommendations may include washing off excess medication, cleaning with a wet wipe, or using a tissue to gently absorb spilled eyedrops.
-18 Notably, wiping spilled eyedrops with a tissue may spread medication to the lower eyelid and exacerbate certain side-effects of PGAs, which may potentially contribute towards PAPS. ^{16, 18} In addition, some ophthalmologists have anecdotally suggested that older patients often administer PGAs before bed in the supine position, which could increase their risk of PAPS (e.g., patients may fall asleep without washing off excess medication).
-16
+Risk Factor Description Type of PGA BIM and TRAV have been consistently identified as strong inducers of DUES and other PAPS symptoms, whereby 40.0-93.3% of patients receiving BIM and 24.0-70.0% of patients receiving TRAV may experience PAPS.15, 21-24 On the other hand, studies found that LAT and TAF were weaker inducers of PAPS, whereby 6.0-41.4% of patients receiving LAT and 9.0-18.0% receiving TAF may experience PAPS.13, 15, 21-24 These findings are concordant with Taketani et al. (2014), who reported that BIM acid suppressed adipogenesis in vitro at much lower concentrations than LAT.
+Duration of PGA use The relationship between duration of topical PGA use and PAPS is unclear.
+Although it may be a reasonable assumption to expect duration of PGA use to be an independent risk factor for DUES and other PAPS symptoms, current evidence is inconclusive.
+While larger studies have not found a consistent, significant association between PAPS and duration, some smaller studies have cited manifestation of specific clinical signs of PAPS (e.g., DUES) at 3-6 months of PGA use.8, 23, 24, 26, 27 Further research into this association is required.
+Age Older age (in particular, &gt;60 years) was found to be significantly associated with PAPS.
+As DUES following PGA administration has been attributed to orbital fat atrophy, use of PGAs, particularly BIM, may aggravate pre-existing age-associated orbital fat atrophy. • Improper eyedrop instillation technique of PGAs may contribute to localised side- effects if excess fluid is not properly removed from contact with surrounding skin and hair.
+In particular, patients with comorbidities that affect mobility (e.g., arthritis) may be at risk of poor eyedrop instillation technique.
+Improper eyedrop instillation technique Patients are advised to carefully clean any excess eyedrops from the periorbital area; practical recommendations may include washing off excess medication, cleaning with a wet wipe, or using a tissue to gently absorb spilled eyedrops.
+Notably, wiping spilled eyedrops with a tissue may spread medication to the lower eyelid and exacerbate certain side-effects of PGAs, which may potentially contribute towards PAPS.
+In addition, some ophthalmologists have anecdotally suggested that older patients often administer PGAs before bed in the supine position, which could increase their risk of PAPS (e.g., patients may fall asleep without washing off excess medication).

-Abbreviations: BIM: bimatoprost; DUES: deepening of the upper eyelid sulcus; LAT: latanoprost; PAPS: prostaglandin-associated periorbitopathy syndrome; PGA: prostaglandin analogue; TAFL: tafluprost; TRAV: travoprost.
+Abbreviations: BIM: bimatoprost; DUES: deepening of the upper eyelid sulcus; LAT: latanoprost; PAPS: prostaglandin-associated periorbitopathy syndrome; PGA: prostaglandin analogue; TAF: tafluprost; TRAV: travoprost.